Emily Olivon

 geographical displacement, particularly on socio-emotional

 development, during early childhood.
-Emily completed her practicum

 Abby Carlson